-- 1. Launch EvoBeaker.
-Select Hardy, Weinberg, and Kuru from the Labs options. - 2.
-On the left side of the window, you will see a human population.
-There should be a total of 100 individuals in the window.
+- [1] Launch SimBio Virtual Labs.
+Select Hardy, Weinberg, and Kuru from the EvoBeaker Labs options. - [2] On the left side of the screen, you will see a human population.
 Double click (or control-click) on one of the people in the population.
 This will open a Trait Editor window in which you can see the individual's genotype.
-Click on the close button to close that individual's window. - 3.
-Examine the genotypes of a few individuals.
-You should notice that the people in your population are color-coded by genotype, allowing you to determine an individual's genotype without opening a Trait Editor window. - 4.
-Note that some of the individuals in your population may be hiding behind others.
-If you want to move a particular individual out of the way, click on the individual you want to move and drag him or her to a different place. - 5.
-Count the number of individuals with each genotype and use your data to fill in the middle column of the table at the top of the next page.
+Click on the CLOSE button to close that individual's window. - [3] Examine the genotypes of a few individuals.
+You should notice that the people in your population are color-coded by genotype, allowing you to determine an individual's genotype without opening a Trait Editor window. - [4] Note that some of the individuals in your population may be hiding behind others.
+If you want to move a particular individual out of the way, click on the individual you want to move and drag him or her to a different place. - [4.1] Count the number of individuals with each genotype and use your data to fill in the middle column of the table on the following page.
 The total number of individuals in your population should be 100.
-If you find a different number, count again. - 6.
-The frequency of a genotype is the fraction of individuals in a population that carry it.
+If you find a different number, count again.

+[5] The frequency of a genotype is the fraction of individuals in a population that carry it.
 For example, in the population at right there are 5 individuals, one of which carries genotype MM.
-Thus, the frequency of MM in the population is 1/5 = 0.2.
-Calculate the frequencies of the three genotypes in the population on the screen and add them to the table.
+Thus, the frequency of MM in the population is 1/5=0.2.

+[5.1] Calculate the frequencies of the three genotypes in the population on the screen and add them to the table.
 Check your work by making sure the three frequencies add up to 1.